-The Accounts show the full implementation of IAS 19 (Retirement Benefits).
+The accounts show the full implementation of IAS 19 (Retirement Benefits).
 IAS 19 requires organisations to recognise retirement benefits in the Comprehensive Income and Expenditure Statement when they are earned, even though the benefits will not be payable until employees retire.
-However, as statutory procedures require the charge against Council Tax to be based on the amounts payable by the OPFCC to the pension fund during the year, an appropriation is made with the pension's reserve which equals the net change in the pension's liability, recognised in the Comprehensive Income and Expenditure Statement Account.
-The neutralising entry is within adjustments made between Accounting Basis and Funding Basis under Regulations.
+However, as statutory procedures require the charge against Council Tax to be based on the amounts payable by the OCC to the pension fund during the year, an appropriation is made with the pension's reserve which equals the net change in the pension's liability, recognised in the Comprehensive Income and Expenditure Statement.
+The neutralising entry is within Adjustments made between Accounting Basis and Funding Basis under Regulations.

-The Balance Sheet discloses the OPFCC's net liability in relation to retirement benefits.
-The figures are based on the Actuary's latest estimate.
+The Balance Sheet discloses the OCC's net liability in relation to retirement benefits.
+The figures are based on the actuary's latest estimate.

-Notes 37, 38 to 42 to the Core Financial Statements provide further information about the pension schemes.
+Notes 37 and 38 to the Core Financial Statements provide further information about the pension schemes.

-13) Leasing
+11) Leasing

-These Accounts have been prepared in accordance with IAS 17.
+These accounts have been prepared in accordance with IAS 17.
 Rentals paid under operating leases have been accrued and accounted for in the period to which they relate.
-Further information on Operating Leases is available in Note 22 to the Accounts.
+Further information on Operating Leases is available in Note 22.

 The organisation assesses its position on operating leases and lessor arrangements on an annual basis.
 It recognises lessor arrangements as the minimum payments on the asset and the residual value of that asset.
-For operating leases the organisation would not recognise an asset and would account for the associated repayments via the expense costs within the Comprehensive Income & Expenditure Statement.
+Operating leases are not recognised as assets but the associated repayments are recognised as expense costs within the Comprehensive Income & Expenditure Statement.

-14) Joint Arrangements
+12) Joint Arrangements

-The OPFCC has interests in a number of Joint Arrangements.
+The OPFCC and OCC has interests in a number of Joint Arrangements.
 All of these collaborations are governed by formal Section 22 Agreements and the OPFCC shares are fully incorporated in the Comprehensive Income & Expenditure Statement, Balance Sheet, Movement in Reserves Statement and the Cash Flow Statement, as required by the Code.
+Note 40 in the OPFCC Group Accounts provides further details.

-15) Value Added Tax
+13) Value Added Tax

-VAT is included in the Accounts of the OPFCC, whether of a capital or revenue nature, only to the extent that it is not recoverable.
+VAT is included in the Accounts of the OCC, whether of a capital or revenue nature, only to the extent that it is not recoverable.

-16) Contingent Assets and Contingent Liabilities
+14) Contingent Assets and Contingent Liabilities